-- Simple scales and exercises based on ancient modes, which can usually be played from the very first lesson
+- Learn simple scales and exercises based on the ancient modes, which can usually be played from the very first lesson

-- Sing simple chants and spiritual songs while accompanying yourself on the harp
+- Together we sing simple chants and spiritual songs, using the harp as accompaniment

 - Learn to play simple melodies by ear

-- In time, learn how to turn those melodies into beautiful harp pieces, by adding bass notes and harmonies
+- In time, turn those melodies into beautiful harp pieces, by adding bass notes and harmonies

 Do I Need My Own Harp?